Didgerydont/fullstack-milestone/README.md

 Earn money on selling the artifacts (the site owner is the seller)

 #### User Stories

-'''
-'''
-As a consumer, I would like to be able to see the product I am buying with the price being immediately obvious.
+>As a consumer, I would like to be able to see the product I am buying with the price being immediately obvious.
-I should be be able to click on the item to get more information about it.
+>I should be be able to click on the item to get more information about it.
-I should be able to create an account in order to have my details saved.
+>I should be able to create an account in order to have my details saved.
-I should be notified if someone out bids me
+>I should be notified if someone out bids me
-Automatic bid raising up to a preset amount if someone bids on my item.
+>Automatic bid raising up to a preset amount if someone bids on my item.
-Allow me to write reviews about the artifacts, only on products that I have purchased.
+>Allow me to write reviews about the artifacts, only on products that I have purchased.

-'''

-'''
-As the site owner, I should have a profile page where I can manage all of the items that I currently have for sale I should be able to chop and change the starting price of items as well as upload multiple pictures of the item.
+>As the site owner, I should have a profile page where I can manage all of the items that I currently have for sale
+>I should be able to chop and change the starting price of items as well as upload multiple pictures of the item.
-I should be able to recieve messages from my buyers if they are looking for details.
-I should only be doing this with customers after they have made a bid or purchased items in order to remove time wasters.
+>I should be able to recieve messages from my buyers if they are looking for details.
+I should only be doing this with customers
+>after they have made a bid or purchased items in order to remove time wasters.
-I should be able to self manage my own account as well as manage users accounts via an admin panel.
+>I should be able to self manage my own account as well as manage users accounts via an admin panel.
-I need to be able to take payments.
+>I need to be able to take payments.
-Allow users to bid on items, or pay a higher price to purchase them immediately.
+>Allow users to bid on items, or pay a higher price to purchase them immediately.
 Users have to be registered for this.
-Include pagination and/or other dynamic display actions using javascript.
+>Include pagination and/or other dynamic display actions using javascript.
-Expand the search functionality to allow users to sort results based on price, age and other parameters in both ascending and descending order.
+>Expand the search functionality to allow users to sort results based on price, age and other parameters in both ascending and descending order.
-'''